-LINZESS is contraindicated in pediatric patients up to 6 years of age.
-Avoid use in pediatric patients 6 through 17 years of age.
-In nonclinical studies, administration of a single, clinically relevant adult oral dose of linaclotide caused deaths in young juvenile mice [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, Use in Specific Populations and Nonclinical Toxicology].
+LINZESS is contraindicated in pediatric patients up to 6 years of age; in nonclinical studies, administration of a single, clinically relevant adult oral dose of linaclotide caused deaths due to dehydration in young juvenile mice.
+Avoid use of LINZESS in pediatric patients 6 through 17 years of age.
+The safety and efficacy of LINZESS has not been established in pediatric patients under 18 years of age [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, Use in Specific Populations and Nonclinical Toxicology].

 The molecular formula of linaclotide is C59H79N15O21S6 and its molecular weight is 1526.8.
 The amino acid sequence for linaclotide is shown below:

 Linaclotide is an amorphous, white to off-white powder.
 It is slightly soluble in water and aqueous sodium chloride (0.9%).
 LINZESS contains linaclotide-coated beads in hard gelatin capsules.
 LINZESS is available as 145 mcg and 290 mcg capsules for oral administration.

 The inactive ingredients of LINZESS capsules include: calcium chloride dihydrate, L-leucine, hypromellose, microcrystalline cellulose, gelatin, and titanium dioxide.